dnsimple/dnsimple-support/content/articles/url-record.markdown

 ## URL to URL redirects

 URL to URL redirects can't be done with our URL record.
 Only domains or subdomains can be redirected to complete URLs.
+The following redirect will not work:

-Example: foo.com/blog to bar.com/blog
+    foo.com/blog to bar.com/blog

-## Wildcard subdomain to URL redirects
+## Wildcard URL redirects

-Is not possible to redirect wildcard subdomains to URLs.
+You can configure a wildcard redirect using the same conventions of a DNS wildcard record.
+However, the target cannot contain any wildcard reference.

+    # Valid redirects
+    *.foo.com to bar.com
+    *.foo.com to bar.com/path

+    # Invalid redirects
+    *.foo.com to *.bar.com

+The wildcard pattern can only be on the left outermost level.

+    # Valid redirects
+    *.foo.com to bar.com

+    # Invalid redirects
+    foo.*.com to bar.com

+## Match-based URL redirects

+You currently cannot configure a redirect target that includes a back-reference (match) from the redirect source.
+For example, the following redirects will not work:

-Example: *.foo.com to bar.com/$1
+    *.foo.com to bar.com/$1
+    *.foo.com to $1.bar.com